Do you want to get more social media fans and followers for your dropshipping store?

 When you enter a custom link for your store, your store name will appear next to it, making it stand out from your social links.
 This will give your YouTube channel visitors and subscribers the chance to visit your store or become fans of your other social accounts.

 3. Obtain Common Usernames for Your Social Accounts

-Help your fans and customers find your store easier and know it’s your store from one social network to the next by securing common usernames.
-You can see how Brilliant Bicycle Co. does on their Facebook @ridebrilliant…
+One of the most important social media tips is obtaining a consistent username.
+This helps your fans and customers find your store easier and know it’s your store from one social network to the next.

 4. Create Consistent Visual Branding

-For networks like Instagram that lack a cover photo, they upload individual images with the same theme.
+For networks like Instagram that lack a cover photo, the publishing company uploads individual images with the same theme.

 As you can see, the consistent logo and use of orange from one property to the next signals that it’s the same brand running them all, even if the usernames and company names are different.